RillingDev/chevron/README.md

 bar(3);//returns 21
 ```

-### Accessing services
+### Accessing Services

-Services and Factories can be accessed in two ways:
+Services and Factories can be accessed in two ways.
+In most cases, you will want to get your service trough Chevrons `access` which returns the bundled and constructed service

 ```javascript
 //Chevron.prototype.access(name)